IBM/Ionic-MFP-App/README.md

 * Log in to [IBM Cloud Dashboard](https://console.bluemix.net/) and create [*Cloudant NoSQL DB*](https://console.bluemix.net/catalog/services/cloudant-nosql-db) service.
 * From the welcome page of Cloudant service that you just created, launch the Cloudant Dashboard.
-* In the Cloudant dashboard, click on *Databases*.
+* In the Cloudant Dashboard, click on *Databases*.
 * Click on *Create Database*.
 Specify name of database as `myward` as shown below.
 Click *Create*.

 <img src="doc/source/images/CreateCloudantDatabase.png" alt="Create Database in Cloudant NoSQL DB" width="800" border="10" />